LiskArchive/lips/proposals/lip-define_state_and_state_transition_of_token_module.md

 ### Cross-chain Token Transfer

-To allow cross-chain transfers of tokens, we define a specific command which makes use of the [interoperability module][base-interoperability-LIP] and creates a [cross-chain message][CCM-LIP] with the relevant information.
+To allow cross-chain transfers of tokens, we define a specific command which makes use of the [Interoperability module][base-interoperability-LIP] and creates a [cross-chain message][CCM-LIP] with the relevant information.
 When sending cross-chain tokens, it is crucial that every chain can correctly maintain escrow amounts of its native tokens across the ecosystem.
 In this way, the total supply of a token can never be increased by a foreign chain as the native chain only accepts as many tokens from a foreign chain as have been sent to it before.